AzumattDev/XRayVision/README.md

 * Force Server Config [Synced with Server]
     * Force Server Config
         * Default value: true
+* Disable XRayVision [Not Synced with Server]
+    * Custom shortcut to enable or disable the hover text
+        * Default value: Not Set

 > ## Installation Instructions
 ***You must have BepInEx installed correctly!
 I can not stress this enough.***